 As our children begin heading back to school, it’s important that they have the tools they need to succeed.
 In today’s digital age, that involves more than just pencils and spiral notebooks.
-Technology is becoming a growing part of the way our kids learn, whether they’re heading into classrooms or attending classes remotely.
-Thankfully, you don’t have to spend an arm and a leg to find great tech at an affordable price.
+Technology is becoming a growing part of the way our kids learn, whether they’re heading back to the classroom or attending classes remotely.
+Fortunately, you don’t have to spend an arm and a leg to find great tech at an affordable price.

 The Swappa marketplace is filled with gently used tech to fit just about any budget, whether that’s a cheap Chromebook or a high-end MacBook.
-With so many devices to choose from — ranging from tablets, to laptops, to convertibles — the hardest part can be simply knowing where to start.
+And if you’re looking to find our favorite iPhones for every budget, we’ve got you covered.
+But with so many devices to choose from — ranging from tablets to laptops and convertibles — the hardest part is often knowing where to start.
 To help you navigate the waters, we’re bringing you a list of some of the most popular devices sold on Swappa, along with a few of our best picks in each price category.

 Best tech for K-6 students ($100 – $200)

 The iPad Air 2 was released in October 2014.
-Although 6 years old, it still makes a great budget option for kids going back to school.
+Although nearly 7 years old, it still makes a great budget option for younger kids going back to school.
 Hardware specs include a 9.7-inch Retina display, Touch ID fingerprint sensor, Apple’s A8X chip (64-bit), wireless connectivity, and up to 10 hours of battery life.

-Aside from a near limitless amount of productivity apps available; the iPad Air 2 is lightweight, making it easy to throw into a bag, and cheap enough that it’s still very much affordable.
-And while you can still find refurbished models at retailers like Walmart, $349.95 for an iPad Air 2 (16GB) is pretty steep considering you can find a gently used iPad Air 2 starting at $164 on Swappa.
+In addition to a nearly limitless number of productivity apps, the iPad Air 2 is lightweight, making it easy to throw into a bag — and cheap enough that it’s easily replaceable if it gets lost or damaged.
+While you can still find refurbished models at retailers like Walmart, $349.95 for an iPad Air 2 (16GB) is pretty steep considering you can find a gently used iPad Air 2 starting at $159 on Swappa.

 Best tech for high school students ($200 – $400)